Architecture

 participant ALB as ALB

-participant GW as Portkey Gateway
+participant GW as agentgateway

 Client->>Cognito: POST /oauth2/token<br>grant_type=client_credentials<br>client_id + client_secret<br>scope=https://gateway.internal/invoke